-Amerisleep features Bio-Pur®, plant-based memory foam, in their AS1.
+Amerisleep features Bio-Pur®, plant-based memory foam, in their AS3.
 Bio-Pur® has an advanced open-cell structure, so it’s more breathable and responsive than traditional memory foam—which is ideal for hot sleepers.
-Since this layer is only 2 inches thick, it’ll allow for just enough sinkage to relieve pressure points.
-Otherwise, the AS1 should feel notably firm and sturdy.
+Since this layer is only 3 inches thick, it’ll allow for just enough sinkage to relieve pressure points.

-The base layer of the AS1 is 8 inches of Bio-Core®.
+The base layer of the AS3 is 7 inches of Bio-Core®.
 Bio-Core® is durable to reinforce the layer (and sleeper) above and prevent sagging.

 - Features plant-based memory foam